Philosophy of artificial intelligence: Turing test

 One criticism of the Turing test is that it only measures the "humanness" of the machine's behavior, rather than the "intelligence" of the behavior.
 Since human behavior and intelligent behavior are not exactly the same thing, the test fails to measure intelligence.
 Stuart J. Russell and Peter Norvig write that "aeronautical engineering texts do not define the goal of their field as 'making machines that fly so exactly like pigeons that they can fool other pigeons'".

-Intelligent agent definition

-Twenty-first century AI research defines intelligence in terms of intelligent agents.
+Intelligence as achieving goals

+Twenty-first century AI research defines intelligence in terms of goal-directed behavior.
+It views intelligence as a set of problems that the machine is expected to solve – the more problems it can solve, and the better its solutions are, the more intelligent the program is.
+AI founder John McCarthy defined intelligence as "the computational part of the ability to achieve goals in the world."

+Stuart Russell and Peter Norvig formalized this definition using abstract intelligent agents.
 An "agent" is something which perceives and acts in an environment.
 A "performance measure" defines what counts as success for the agent.